 The volunteer profile and tracking experiences also became enriched as we understood more about how people think about their impact on Unself.

 We learned that volunteers think about their tracked experiences by time, by nonprofit organization, and by cause.
-This led to us redesigning the Track and Profile to have split views according to what volunteers wanted to see personally (in Track) vs. what they wanted others to see (on their Profile).
+This led to us redesign the Track and Profile screens to have split views according to what volunteers wanted to see personally (in Track) vs. what they wanted others to see (on their Profile).